albinotonnina/albinos-protein-viewer/README.md

 - **Interactive Exploration**: Drag to rotate, scroll to zoom, right-click to pan—total control over your investigation
 - **Enhanced Discovery**: Auto-spin mode for continuous observation and immersive viewing

-### User Interface
-- **Intuitive Design**: Clean, accessible interface that gets out of the way so you can focus on discovery
-- **Responsive Across Devices**: Explore on desktop, tablet, or mobile—your curiosity isn't limited by device
-- **Beautiful Visualization**: Modern design with gradient accents to enhance the viewing experience
-- **Practical Tools**: Screenshot capture to save your discoveries, fullscreen mode for immersion, and view reset

 ## 🛠️ Technical Stack

 - **Vite** - Lightning-fast build tool and dev server